benoitvallon/titlecase-french/README.md

 console.log(myText); // => Mon Texte de Démonstration
 ```

-## Add or remove words
+## API

 ### `addLowerCaseWords`

+#### Description

+If you do not want specific words to be capitalized then include them to the list with the function.

+#### Signature

+`addLowerCaseWords(listOfWordsSeparatedByComma: String)`

+#### Example

-We add the 'démonstration' word to the list of words that must be "escaped".
+In the first example the 'démonstration' word is added to the list and won't be capitalized.
+In the second example both words 'démonstration' and 'texte' won't be capitalized.

 ```js
 var titleCaseFrench = require('titlecase-french');